bitwarden/help/_articles/miscellaneous/cli.md

 ```
 where `<method>` is your Two-step Login method (see [Enums](#enums)), and `<code>` is your Two-step Login code.
 ```
-bw login --apiKey
+bw login --apikey
 ```
-where `--apiKey` will prompt you to enter your personal `client_id` and `client_secret`.
+where `--apikey` will prompt you to enter your personal `client_id` and `client_secret`.
 For more information, see [Personal API Key for CLI Authentication](https://bitwarden.com/help/article/personal-api-key/).
 ```
 bw login --sso
 ```